ur-tcs/programming-2-ex-9/futures/README.md

 *Monadic style*

 Let’s now use `Future`s, in the **“monadic” style**.
 In this style, each asynchronous operation returns a `Future` object, which represents the result of the operation.
-We can then use methods such as map and flatMap one the `Future` to transform and combine it with other `Future`s.
+We can then use methods such as `map` and `flatMap` on the `Future` to transform and combine it with other `Future`s.

 In this style, we never await on a `Future` directly, except at the very end of the program; your implementation must not call `Await.result`, `Await.ready` or `await`.